 Over 200 highly specialized cells with diverse morphologies and functionalities exist in the human body, yet virtually every cell in the body contains the same genetic information.
 To exert cell-specific functions high fidelity mechanisms evolved to restrict the synthesis and processing of discrete sets of regulatory RNA molecules.
 Abnormal cell behavior as seen in many fatal human diseases, such as cancer, is often the consequence of aberrant transcripts formation.

-RNA is an indispensable molecule for every living organism and implicated in diverse biological processes.
-We study noncoding (long noncoding, transfer and small RNAs) and coding RNAs at the transcriptome-wide level in mammalian somatic tissues and in the germline.
-Our aim is to gain mechanistic insights into the transcriptional and post-transcriptional regulation and processing of RNAs during organ development, cell differentiation and disease progression.
+Research in our group focuses on identifying and characterizing the regulatory interdependencies of protein-coding and noncoding RNAs (long noncoding, transfer and small RNAs) transcriptome-wide in mammalian somatic tissues and in the germline.
+Our goal is to gain mechanistic insights into the transcriptional and post-transcriptional regulation and processing of RNAs during organ development, cell differentiation and disease progression.

 Our experimental approaches include:

 We are an integrated team of experimental and computational scientists working in close collaboration to pursue individual research projects.
 Our group is affiliated to the Department of Microbiolology, Tumor and Cell Biology (MTC) and the Science for Life Laboratory where our laboratory is located.